pandosme/pandosme.github.io/docs/_posts/2023-05-07-Detection.md

 ---

 Sometimes you need to detec something specifc and you may need a cropped image of the object.
 This is what Detection ACAP provides.
+  \

-The model used is for detection is [COCO SSD](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) that detects the following objects:
+The AI model used is [COCO SSD](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) that detects about 70 different objects inclusing person, bicycle, car, motorcycle, airplane, bus, train, truck, boat, cat, dog, horse, sheep,...

-person, bicycle, car, motorcycle, airplane, bus, train, truck, boat, traffic light, fire hydrant, stop sign, parking meter, bench, bird, cat, dog, horse, sheep, cow, elephant, bear, zebra, giraffe, backpack, umbrella, handbag, tie, suitcase, frisbee, skis, snowboard, sports ball, kite, baseball, bat, baseball glove, skateboard, surfboard, tennis racket, bottle, wine glass, cup, fork, knife, spoon, bowl, banana, apple, , sandwich, orange, broccoli, carrot, hot dog, pizza, donut, cake, chair, couch, potted plant, bed, dining table, toilet, tv, laptop, mouse, remote, keyboard, cell phone, microwave, oven, toaster, sink, refrigerator, book, clock, vase, scissors, teddy bear, hair drier, toothbrush
+THere are several settings that lets you optimize detection and integration is made with a simple HTTP request.

 {% include youtube.html id="97wFcbt8TIM" %}